Post Revisited, Reedited, Reworded, Reblogged From May 20th 2018

-When Josh of The Jaguar and it’s Allies asked this question of me alongside his other nominee’s in the Liebster Award Nomination l was admittedly truly stumped.
-I like questions in these nominations that deviate from the usual and the mundane which is why l always try and offer a bit of fun and some challenge when asking my own nominee’s questions.
+When Josh of The Jaguar and it’s Allies asked this question of me alongside his other nominee’s in the Liebster Award l was admittedly truly stumped.
+I like questions like these that deviate from the usual and the mundane which is why l always try and offer a bit of fun and some challenge when asking my own Award questions.
 Something that makes’ people think.

 Of course every person answering will answer reflectively on their own life; there is no specific common denominator between us.
 Sure we can share similarities and be familiar with each other on other grounds.
 But each person’s journey is different to the next.

 But this question stumped me then, and has continued to stump me since then.
 After l had answered the question, l went onto think of it for some time after and with honesty, even today as l write this post, l am still trying to answer that question.

 What defines your happiest memory?